310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori smileconfident %}
-            Ah, you’re even looking at the corners, huh…? ♪ This is the Cheshire Cat.
+            Ah, good to know you’re even looking at the corners…♪ This is the Cheshire Cat.

             Its grinning face looks so loose and adorable, it’s the *best*…
             {% endbubble %}
             {% bubble Midori smilesoft %}
             Oh, I know.
 I’ll take a photo of it and set it as my phone’s wallpaper.
-I’ll get to be filled with happiness every time I open my phone now…♪
+It’ll fill me with happiness every time I open my phone…♪
 			{% endbubble %}
         </div>
     </div>